fauzaaulia/Rhs-Lang/README.md

 ### FOR

-FOR expr TO expr THEN expr
+FOR expr TO stmt1 THEN stmt2

 **example:**
 ```